Forging: A Glossary of Terms

 The metals and alloys used in artistic forging are iron, steel, copper, bronze, brass, tinplate, and aluminum.

-Forgability is the property of metals that allows them to lend themselves to forging and other types of metalworking.
-The main indices of ductility are resistance to deformation and ductility.
+Forgeability is the property of metals that allows them to be shaped by forging and other types of metalworking.
+The main measures of malleability are resistance to deformation and ductility.

-Corrosion resistance - the ability of metal to resist the effects of an aggressive environment.
+Corrosion resistance is the ability of a metal to withstand the effects of an aggressive environment.

-Stiffness of forged structures - the property of forged parts of metal structures not to change geometric dimensions under external influence.
+Rigidity of forged structures is the property of forged metal parts that keeps them from changing their geometric dimensions under external load.

 Elements: forged and cast

-Often, to reduce the cost of the product is proposed to "assemble" the design from prefabricated elements.
-Or in the description of the project, made by your picture, mentioned the name, unfamiliar to you by ear.
-Most often these are classic decorative elements of wrought iron products.
+Often, to reduce the cost of a product, it is proposed to "assemble" the design from prefabricated elements.
+Or the description of a project based on your drawing may mention a name that is unfamiliar to you.
+Most often these are the classic decorative elements of wrought iron work.

-This may upset some, but wrought iron elements are usually made in China.
+This may disappoint some, but wrought iron elements are usually made in China.
 Wholesale suppliers bring in custom batches of elements for blacksmiths to choose from in extensive catalogs.

 Acanthus leaf